 People are the most important part of your strategy - without their engagement, your efforts will struggle.

-To make your knowledge management system effective, it's important to understand your team: their backgrounds, how they communicate, and the information they require.
+To make your knowledge management system effective, it's important to understand your team and to consider following questions:

 • Who are your users?
 What are their demographics, roles, and the business units they belong to?